 Published in de Volkskrant on October 9, 2022.
 Written by Liam van de Ven.
 Photos taken by and property of Raymond Rutting.
-Also available at https://www.volkskrant.nl/economie/ondernemen-in-duurzaam-wc-papier-deze-twee-jonge-ondernemers-doen-het-rol-voor-rol~bc039ae4/
+Also available for reading at https://www.volkskrant.nl/economie/ondernemen-in-duurzaam-wc-papier-deze-twee-jonge-ondernemers-doen-het-rol-voor-rol~bc039ae4/

 The 24-year-old students Leroy Ranglek and Joseph Nickisch wanted to bring a product to market together.
 But what?
 It became bamboo toilet paper; a solution for the emissions and environmental damage associated with paper production.